FlexMeasures/tsc/tsc/meetings/2024-12-19/notes.md

   - Who are currently know other users / startups?
 Three or four, across continents
   - Plans to publish a blog post with LF Energy, introducing FlexMeasures
 - Server:
-  - 0.24 is soon out, contains grpah editing and multi-commitment storage scheduling
+  - 0.24 is soon out, contains graph editing and multi-commitment storage scheduling
   - Plans for 0.25: relaxed set points in storage scheduler, editing flex context
   - Later: asset page remodeling, user/role management
   - Ard offers consultation of new UX features and user/role management